 The Third Wave: A Demand for Coffee to be Held to a Higher Standard

 This is the movement we named our shop after.
 It came from a demand to hold coffee to a higher standard from the seed to the cup.
 Every step of coffee from farming, roasting, and brewing is pushed further than in the second wave.

 As an industry, specialty coffee understands that farmers need to be paid fairly so that coffee has a bright future.
 This enables farmers to focus more on quality and spend more time ensuring every coffee cherry is picked at peak ripeness.

 When sourcing coffee, specialty coffee roasters look for coffee that is sweet, bright, complex, and interesting.
-Then each coffee, once bought, has a roast profile developed to be transparent and show the intrinsic qualities that each lot of coffee has.
+Then each coffee once bought, has a roast profile developed to be transparent and show the intrinsic qualities that each lot of coffee has.
 We want to show the full potential of every coffee and find where it has the best balance of flavor without losing any sweetness.
-This calls for a lighter roast profile, so that flavors aren’t masked or covered up as the roast goes from light, to medium, to dark.
-This allows for coffee to taste like almost anything imaginable, from incredibly fruity to a more heavy and sweet coffee that tastes like desert.
+This calls for a lighter roast profile so that flavors aren’t masked or covered up as the roast goes from light to medium, to dark.
+This allows for coffee to taste like almost anything imaginable, from incredibly fruity to a more heavy and sweet coffee that tastes like dessert.

 We named our shop after the movement because we wanted to bring specialty coffee to an area where it previously wasn’t found.
 We have a passion for educating people about coffee and helping people fall in love with coffee, just as much as we have.
 This is why we do home brewing classes, cuppings, and are always there to answers all of our customer’s questions.
 Education is incredibly helpful along the journey into specialty coffee, we not only understand this but believe it is one of the key components of our brand.